JoshuaMeza/CodePain_POO/Documentation/9-Accesing_API_documentation.md

 You will need to consume the following link : http://zivotmagazine.net/Pruebas/getAll.php

-## If you want to recover the insults in spanish
+## If you want to recover the insults in Spanish

 You will need to consume the following link : http://zivotmagazine.net/Pruebas/getSpanish.php

-## If you want to recover the insults in english
+## If you want to recover the insults in English

 You will need to consume the following link : http://zivotmagazine.net/Pruebas/getEnglish.php

-## If you want to recover the insults in mayan
+## If you want to recover the insults in Mayan

 You will need to consume the following link : http://zivotmagazine.net/Pruebas/getMayan.php